nckoller/README_Generator/README.md

  6. [Questions](#questions)

 ## Installation
- tired
+ not
 ## Usage
- of
+ believe
 ## License
  This application is covered under the ISC License
 ## Contributing
- testing
+ the
 ## Tests
- this
+ stuff
 ## Questions
- For more information, please visit my GitHub profile at www.github.com/app or email me at out.
+ For more information, please visit my GitHub profile at www.github.com/ive or email me at tested.